Ford v Ferrari: Production

+Development

 A film based on the rivalry between Ford and Ferrari for the dominance at the Le Mans endurance race had long been in works at 20th Century Fox.
-Initially, it was going to star Tom Cruise, Brad Pitt, and Mason Caserta from an original screenplay titled Go Like Hell, by Jason Keller, the name being taken from the book, Go Like Hell: Ford, Ferrari, and Their Battle for Speed and Glory at Le Mans by A.J.
-Baime.
-The project fell apart, however, after writers Jez Butterworth and John-Henry Butterworth drafted a script and Joseph Kosinski was brought on to direct, due to the budget being too high.
+Initially, it was going to star Tom Cruise and Brad Pitt from an original screenplay titled Go Like Hell, by Jason Keller, the name being taken from the book, Go Like Hell: Ford, Ferrari, and Their Battle for Speed and Glory at Le Mans by A. J. Baime.
+However, after writers Jez Butterworth and John-Henry Butterworth drafted a script and Joseph Kosinski was brought on to direct, the project fell apart due to the budget being too high.
+Cruise also left the project as he wouldn't be driving that much in the film.

 On February 5, 2018, it was announced that James Mangold had been brought on board to direct the film based on the previous script by Keller and the Butterworths.
 Later, Caitríona Balfe, Jon Bernthal, and Noah Jupe joined the cast alongside Christian Bale and Matt Damon in the lead roles.

 In July 2018, Jack McMullen was cast in the film to play one of Miles's key British mechanics, and Tracy Letts also joined to play Henry Ford II, along with Joe Williamson.
-In August 2018, JJ Feild was cast in the film to play the automotive engineer Roy Lunn, the head of Ford Advanced vehicles in England and the right-hand man to Henry Ford II.
-Mangold approached Harrison Ford for a part in the film.
+In August 2018, JJ Feild was cast in the film to play the automotive engineer Roy Lunn, the head of Ford Advanced Vehicle Operations in England and the right-hand man to Henry Ford II.
+Mangold approached Harrison Ford for a part in the film; they would later go on to collaborate in The Call of the Wild and Indiana Jones and the Dial of Destiny.

 Composer Marco Beltrami confirmed in an interview that he would be scoring the film, Beltrami having previously worked with Mangold on 3:10 to Yuma, The Wolverine and Logan.

+Filming

 Filming began on July 30, 2018, and lasted for 67 days, taking place in California; New Orleans, Louisiana; Atlanta; Savannah; and Statesboro, Georgia, as well as Le Mans, France.

-Race scenes that appear in the film as Daytona were filmed at Auto Club Speedway in Fontana; many other race scenes were filmed at a Honda test track in Mojave Valley (doubling for the Willow Springs Raceway) and at the Porsche Experience in Carson (for the Dearborn test track).
+Race scenes that appear in the film as Daytona were filmed at Auto Club Speedway in Fontana; many other race scenes were filmed at a Honda test track in Mojave Valley, on the Big Willow road course at Willow Springs International Raceway in Rosamond, Road Atlanta, Grand Prize of America Ave Savannah Hutchinson Island, and at the Porsche Experience in Carson (for the Dearborn test track).

 A few scenes were filmed at tracks and roadways in Georgia such as Hwy 46 in Statesboro, Georgia.
 The Le Mans grandstands, pits, and garages were replicated at the Agua Dulce Airpark in Agua Dulce.
 The hangar area where the cars were developed (originally at LAX) was filmed at Ontario International Airport in Ontario, California.